Complete guide to Coffee Caffeine Content (Which has most?)

 But as we know, the famous proverb “Excess of everything is bad” caffeine also has some cons if consumed in excess.

-And that’s why many people are concerned about how much caffeine is in the cup of their coffee.
+And that’s why many people are concerned about the caffeine content in their coffee drinks.

-I have conducted research for 12 different most famous types of coffee drinks i-e Espresso, Drip coffee, Americano, long black, French Press, Latte, Cappuccino, Decaffeinated coffee, Cold Brew, Pour Over, Instant coffee, and Turkish coffee.
+I have conducted research for caffeine content in12 different most famous types of coffee drinks and brewing methods i-e Espresso, Drip coffee, Americano, long black, French Press, Latte, Cappuccino, Decaffeinated coffee, Cold Brew, Pour Over, Instant coffee, and Turkish coffee.

 Drink typeCaffeine per servingSize of cupCaffeine per oz